Charca/bootbot/README.md

 The `elements` param must be an array of [element objects](https://developers.facebook.com/docs/messenger-platform/send-api-reference/list-template).

-The `buttons` param can be an array with one element: strings or [button objects](https://developers.facebook.com/docs/messenger-platform/send-api-reference/list-template).
+The `buttons` param can be an array with one element: string or [button object](https://developers.facebook.com/docs/messenger-platform/send-api-reference/list-template).

 The `options` param is identical to the `options` param of the [`.say()`](#say) method.